veeraalt/portfolio/README.md

 Pure CSS is mostly used for styling.

-[Material UI](https://mui.com/) is also used to ensure the accessibility of more complex components, such as alerts that pop up when the contact form is submitted.
+[Material UI](https://mui.com/) is also used to ensure the accessibility of more complex components, such as a language selection menu.